alexellis/minio-kv/README.md

 # minio-db

 Minio-DB is a thin layer to store JSON objects and binary blobs in a Minio object storage server with a GET/PUT interface over HTTP.
+For more on Minio, checkout https://minio.io

 ### Usage: